 A Solana cluster is a set of validators working together to serve client transactions and maintain the integrity of the ledger.
 Many clusters may coexist.
 When two clusters share a common genesis block, they attempt to converge.
 Otherwise, they simply ignore the existence of the other.
 Transactions sent to the wrong one are quietly rejected.
 In this section, we'll discuss how a cluster is created, how nodes join the cluster, how they share the ledger, how they ensure the ledger is replicated, and how they cope with buggy and malicious nodes.

 Before starting any validators, one first needs to create a genesis config.
 The config references two public keys, a mint and a bootstrap validator.
 The validator holding the bootstrap validator's private key is responsible for appending the first entries to the ledger.
 It initializes its internal state with the mint's account.
 That account will hold the number of native tokens defined by the genesis config.
-The second validator then contacts the bootstrap validator to register as a validator or archiver.
+The second validator then contacts the bootstrap validator to register as a validator.
 Additional validators then register with any registered member of the cluster.

-Validators and archivers enter the cluster via registration messages sent to its control plane.
+Validators enter the cluster via registration messages sent to its control plane.
 The control plane is implemented using a gossip protocol, meaning that a node may register with any existing node, and expect its registration to propagate to all nodes in the cluster.
 The time it takes for all nodes to synchronize is proportional to the square of the number of nodes participating in the cluster.
 Algorithmically, that's considered very slow, but in exchange for that time, a node is assured that it eventually has all the same information as every other node, and that that information cannot be censored by any one node.

 A Solana cluster is capable of subsecond confirmation for up to 150 nodes with plans to scale up to hundreds of thousands of nodes.
 Once fully implemented, confirmation times are expected to increase only with the logarithm of the number of validators, where the logarithm's base is very high.
 If the base is one thousand, for example, it means that for the first thousand nodes, confirmation will be the duration of three network hops plus the time it takes the slowest validator of a supermajority to vote.
 For the next million nodes, confirmation increases by only one network hop.